juji-io/datalevin/README.md

 query/transaction execution, and so on.

-Download the pre-built binary for amd64 platform (for now, you need to install LMDB first: `brew install lmdb` on MacOS, `sudo apt liblmdb-dev` on Ubuntu/Debian, until #38 is resolved):
+Download the pre-built binary for amd64 platform (for now, you need to install LMDB first: `brew install lmdb` on MacOS, `sudo apt install liblmdb-dev` on Ubuntu/Debian, until #38 is resolved):

 * [Linux](https://github.com/juji-io/datalevin/releases/download/0.4.12/dtlv-0.4.12-macos-latest-amd64.zip)